Alibaba to set up mobile gaming platform in China

 Mobile gaming is hugely popular in China, home to the largest number of smartphone users in the world.
-In 2013, mobile gaming revenue accounted for 11.24 billion yuan ($1.86 billion), or 13.5 percent of the overall Chinese video gaming market, the world's third largest.
+In 2013, mobile gaming revenue accounted for 11.24 billion yuan (1.13 billion pounds), or 13.5 percent of the overall Chinese video gaming market, the world's third largest.

 Liu Chunning, a former Tencent executive who now heads Alibaba's digital entertainment business, said in a statement the mobile gaming platform would be offered free to developers for the first year.